Why ‘Boreout’ Could Cost You as Much as Burnout — and 9 Ways to Fix It

 Employees may complain they’re burned out.
 But they might actually suffer from “boreout.”

-“Boreout is an overarching sense of lack of importance and value,” says Lupita McLane, Chief People Officer at Seiler.
+“Boreout is an overarching sense of lack of importance and value,” says Lupita McLane, Chief People Officer at Baker Tilly.
 “It’s more than just having a bad week or feeling impatient to take on new responsibilities.
 Boreout is also distinct from simply being bored for a short period of time.
 It’s a longer-term, chronic problem.”

-Causes of boreout
+Causes of Boreout

 Some people end up bored at work because they truly don’t have enough to do — and likely desire more.
 But these are the most common causes of boreout: